 any live prohibited wildlife species.
 The Act also makes it unlawful for any person to attempt to commit any of these acts with prohibited wildlife species.

-If you are an entity that falls under one of the four exceptions below, you do not need to register your big cat(s) under the Big Cat Public Safety Act.
-To clarify what is a USDA-licensed Class C exhibitor and a wildlife sanctuary, please see these definitions
+If you are an entity that falls under one of the four exceptions below, you did not need to register your big cat(s) under the Big Cat Public Safety Act.
+For ease of reference, requirements of the BCPSA exceptions for USDA-licensed Class C exhibitors and wildlife sanctuaries are outlined here

 Other Big Cat Public Safety Act Exceptions